 Dear Northeast State Students,

-A new initiative at Northeast State, called STEP (Strategies for Teaching Excellence Program), focuses on helping students learn more effectively.
-Over the next several years, instructors will be utilizing research-based instructional strategies to improve student learning and more actively engage students in the learning process.
+An initiative at Northeast State, called STEP (Strategies for Teaching Excellence Program), focuses on helping students learn more effectively.
+Instructors are utilizing research-based instructional strategies to improve student learning and more actively engage students in the learning process.
 To improve employability skills, students learn to take responsibility for their own learning, actively engage in the learning process, work cooperatively with other students, and implement higher order thinking to solve problems.
 These strategies assist students in setting, monitoring, and pursing learning goals; encourage them to take the initiative to find solutions to answers on their own; show them how to learn in a team environment, as required by the workplace; and help them to relate what they have learned in the classroom to their life, career, and any new situation.

-To continue receiving financial aid, you must complete the FAFSA (application for federal financial aid) each year.
+- Complete the FAFSA (application for federal financial aid) each year.
 So your application can be processed in a timely manner and you will be eligible for special state grants, please complete the FAFSA application by March 1.
 If you need assistance, please contact the office of Financial Aid and schedule an appointment.
 We provide a Help Center to help you complete the FAFSA.

 Again, welcome and congratulations on selecting Northeast State to further your education.